xuweitao005/Website/content/home/posts.md

  # CSS class.
  css_class = ""
 +++
+*2020.02 Our paper entitled "Multi-view CNN-based Acoustic Classification System for Automatic Animal Species Identification" has been accepted by Ad Hoc Networks!

 *2020.01 Our paper entitled "KEHKey: Kinetic Energy Harvester-based Authentication and Key Generation for Body Area Network" has been accepted by IMWUT 2020!

 *2020.01 Our paper entitled "Securing Cyber-Physical Social Interactions on Wrist-worn Devices" has been accepted by IEEE TOSN!

 *2019.10 Our paper entitled "WiEnhance: Towards Data Augmentation in Human Activity Recognition using WiFi signal" has been accepted by IEEE MSN!

-*2019.10 Our paper entitled "Gait Recognition as a Service for Unobtrusive User Identification in Smart Spaces" has been accepted by ACM Transactions on Internet of Things!